Practical Tips for Saving on Food Costs

 Of course, you shouldn’t invest money you can’t afford to lose, but investing is a great way to grow your money if you have some extra cash.
 You can invest in stocks and bonds or even in real estate.
 You can also invest in mutual funds, a collection of stocks and bonds managed by a team of professionals.

-If you’re unsure where to start, schedule a meeting with a financial advisor to see what type of investment suits you.
+That said, if you’re unsure where to start, schedule a meeting with a financial advisor to see what type of investment suits you.
 You must also consider the fees you will be charged so you aren’t losing money on fees.

 8. Create a Debt Repayment Plan